dominicdrozycki/network-monitor/documentation.md

 ### **4. How It Works**
 The application uses Python’s `psutil` library to fetch network statistics from the system.
 It periodically checks the amount of data sent and received by the network interface, calculates the speeds, and displays the data in the GUI.

-- **Network Monitoring**: `psutil.net_io_counters()` retrieves the bytes sent/received by the network.
-- **Speed Calculation**: By tracking the difference in sent/received bytes between intervals, the app calculates upload/download speeds.
-- **Threshold Alerts**: If the upload or download speed exceeds a user-defined threshold, an alert is displayed.

 ---

 ### **5. Customization Options**